aurora-is-near/rainbow-bridge-client/packages/find-replacement-tx/README.md

 This tool searches for replacement transactions of same nonce within a safe reorg height (binary searched).

 * findReplacementTx
-  - A `Transaction` is returned if `findReplacementTx` found a transaction with the same nonce and destination which emitted a valid event.
+  - A `Transaction` is returned if `findReplacementTx` found a transaction with expected parameters (nonce, from, to, data, value, event)
+  - `findReplacementTx` will throw a `TxValidationError` if the transaction couldn't be validated: canceled, different destination, different data (optional) or event not validated(optional).
-  - `findReplacementTx` will throw a `SearchError` if the event couldn't be validated (transaction failed, different destination, or no replacement transaction found within the search range)
+  - `findReplacementTx` will throw a `SearchError` if no transaction could be found within the search range.
   - `null` is returned if the transaction is not yet mined.

 * getTransactionByNonce